 If the Python file is expected to not emit any errors, then the .txt file has to be empty.
 If you need special control over Pylint's flag, you can also create a .rc file, which can have sections of Pylint's configuration.

 During development, it's sometimes helpful to run all functional tests in your current environment in order to have faster feedback.
-Run with:
+Run from Pylint root directory with:

 '''

-python pylint/test/test_functional.py
+python tests/test_functional.py

 '''